 A/51/688 puts into sharp focus the financial challenge of staffing the UN’s work.
 Funding shortfalls led to the use of gratis personnel that wound up in the call for more systematic review of UN’s interns’ work, greater regulation, and reporting.

-In February 2003, the General Assembly requested reporting on the management of the employment of gratis personnel on a biennial basis to include information on: nationality, duration, and functions.
+Then, in February 2003, the General Assembly requested reporting on the management of the employment of gratis personnel on a biennial basis to include information on: nationality, duration, and functions.

 These biennial reports give us an understanding of the scale and trend of UN internships over time:

 Note: Prepare for wonkiness: these Reports look at “engagements” as well as numbers of gratis personnel—meaning that they will generally be close but are not exact, as one person may be engaged more than once.
 In other words, it happens that a fair number of interns intern again.
-Please note as well for ease of presentation, the time ranges are actually two-year periods: 2004-2005, 2006-2007, 2008-2009, 2010-2011, 2012-2012, and the latest year reported, 2014-2015.
+(Please note as well for ease of presentation, the time ranges are actually two-year periods: 2004-2005, 2006-2007, 2008-2009, 2010-2011, 2012-2012, and the latest year reported, 2014-2015.)

 I’m not sure what led to the sizable increases in 2008-2009 or the drop in the 2012-2013 periods, but they are interesting.
 My best guess for 2008-2009 is that the financial crisis hit things hard and both supply of internship interest and demand dramatically increased.
 For 2012-2013: ???

 The pre-2003 reports used to note quarterly intern data, with the year 2000 holding a complete year’s record.
 It is old, but I suspect this pattern still holds true:

 The key insight here is that numbers of interns drop significantly in winter and spring quarters, and spike in the summer.
 This could be useful to inform your UN internship search strategy.

 Two additional observations may be noteworthy from the UN gratis personnel documentation.